M.A. Application &

 All graduate students must be accepted for study by both the Graduate School at Texas Tech University and the College of Media & Communication.

-Applicants should submit the following to the Graduate School:
+1. Applicants should submit the following to the Texas Tech Graduate School:

-- Current scores for the Graduate Record Examination.
+- Current scores for the Graduate Record Examination (GRE).

 Admission to a graduate program in the College of Media & Communication is based on a holistic assessment of the student’s promise for success in graduate-level work in media and communication.
 Materials reviewed include the personal statement, letters of recommendation, GPA and GRE scores.
 GRE scores neither ensure admission nor automatically disqualify an applicant.
-Evidence of language skills is particularly important because these skills are essential to success in any communications program.
+As of Jan.
+24, 2013, the GRE requirement has been waived for all domestic prospective students applying for the Mass Communications M.A. and the Online M.A. in Stretegic Communication & Innovation with undergraduate GPAs of 3.0 or above Evidence of language skills is particularly important because these skills are essential to success in any communications program.

 International students must submit TOEFL scores of at least 550 (75 on the modified TOEFL).